vsoch/gsea/README.md

 ## Run GSEA

-### gsea.R
-is the main script to run gsea, which reads in input parameters from inputParams.txt.
-It is run by:

 ### run_gsea.R
-The submission script for gsea.R
-USAGE of gsea.R is: RSCRIPT gsea.R gseadir inputprefix inputdata inputchip inputcls inputdb outdir
+This script will create .job files in the /.jobs folder and submit them to run gsea with the gsea java .jar file on sherlock.

-and so this script takes as input:
+This script takes as input:
-- gseadir: the full path to "GSEA-P-R.R" on Sherlock
+- gseadir: the full path to the java .jar gsea file
 - inputdata: read in from NORM column in inputParams.txt
 - inputchip: read in from CHIP column in inputParams.txt
 - inputcls: read in from CLASS column in inputParams.txt
 - inputdb: a list specified at the top of the file, full paths to 1+ gene set databases
-- outdir: the full path of top level folder to create output subdirectories
+- outdir: the full path of top level folder (where gsea will create subdirectory)

 You do not need to specify
-- inputprefix: Is extracted from the input data path
+- inputprefix: Is extracted from the input data path - this is the name of the subdirectory that will be created.

 ### TO DO

 - parse other input types
-- submission script to run gsea from inputParams.txt

 ## Output Parsing

 ### findSigOutput.py
-Should be run first after all gsea runs are complete.
+NOTE: This is for GSEA R package only, not to be used with .java result Should be run first after all gsea runs are complete.
 A Python script that reads through files under a specific directory, parses the gsea R package output files, and reads in P values.
 Does not correct for multiple comparisons, but just outputs all results into a table.

 ### findSigResults.R
-Should be run second, after findSigOutput.py, to threshold results and report significant under some p value.
+NOTE: This is for GSEA R package only, not to be used with .java result Should be run second, after findSigOutput.py, to threshold results and report significant under some p value.

 ### GOenrichment.R